To empower people to transform their neighborhoods.

-By July 2006, Mission: St. Louis’ Founder and Executive Director, Josh Wilson, had worked with inner-city kids and had seen first hand the effects of poverty; he had seen need.
+By July 2006, Mission: St. Louis’ Founder and Executive Director, Josh Wilson, had worked with inner-city kids and had seen firsthand the effects of poverty; he had seen need.
 With a dedicated vision to restore St. Louis, Josh started several conversations with his church, The Journey.
-His conversations led to an internship, which eventually developed into a full-fledge mercy ministry designed to connect The Journey with residents in at-risk neighborhoods.
+His conversations led to an internship, which eventually developed into a full-fledged mercy ministry designed to connect The Journey with residents in at-risk neighborhoods.

 After a three-month flurry of unfocused volunteer activity, Josh realized that we were doing harm rather than good.
 Volunteers did not have personal relationships with any of the people they were serving.
 Everyone involved was burned out.
 It was time for a change.